 We are proud to reside in Long Beach’s Zaferia district, an area of the city that has a rich history and is currently experiencing a cultural resurgence.
 Once a small village, marked by fields of mustard and sugar beets and inhabited by mostly Mexican ranch laborers who worked at nearby Rancho Los Alamitos, Zaferia became a bustling commercial corridor shaped by the proximity of the Pacific Electric Railroad Newport-Balboa branch line (1904), the discovery of oil on Signal Hill (1921), the rebuilding efforts after the 1933 earthquake, and the influx of Cambodian refugees who began settling here after fleeing the Khmer Rouge in the 1970s and 1980s, bringing with them rich cultural traditions through food, architecture, and social practices.

-Today new arrivals like Analog Record Shop, Urban Americana vintage furniture store, and Commodity coffee shop coexist alongside cultural centers like the Khmer Arts Academy, culinary mainstays like Pho Hong Phat and Los Compadres, and longstanding bars like Alex’s and Joe Jost’s.
+Today new arrivals like All Time Plants, Urban Americana vintage furniture store, and Commodity coffee shop coexist alongside cultural centers like the Khmer Arts Academy, culinary mainstays like Pho Hong Phat and Los Compadres, and longstanding bars like Alex’s and Joe Jost’s.
 The old Red Car railroad route is slowly being transformed into a greenbelt, and the diagonal swath that cut through the area is now Orizaba Park.
 Just around the corner from Compound, it is a reminder of Zaferia’s unique history as a vibrant locale born from entrepreneurial spirit.
 We are thrilled to become a part of that history, connecting neighbors, serving as a hub, and drawing in people from afar.